 Zucchini is a great one, if you can get it going in rich soil you’re set.
 It grows so quickly it shades out most of the competing weeds.
 If you have a problem with powdery mildew check out a hybrid variety breed for disease resistance.

 Peas are another easy crop.
 They are direct seeded and don’t require much more effort.
-Taller types do better with a trellis.
+Taller types do better with a trellis but it doesn’t have to be anything fancy, I prop up a length of cattle panel.

 They aren’t fussy about spacing and tolerate cold soil.
 Peas aren’t a fan of the heat so start them early and pick a heat tolerant variety if you’re in a warmer climate.